 Mount Defiance and Mason Lake Trail is a 10 mile heavily trafficked out and back trail located near North Bend, Washington that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs are also able to use this trail.

 Hike to the top of Mt.
 Defiance for views of surrounding alpine lakes